Editor’s note: this story first appeared on Aug. 28, 2021.

-“Terrorists took their lives at the very moment these troops were trying to save the lives of others,” Defense Secretary Lloyd Austin said in a statement.
+“Terrorists took their lives at the very moment these troops were trying to save the lives of others,” Defense Secretary Lloyd Austin said in a statement at the time.
 “We mourn their loss.
 We will treat their wounds.
 And we will support their families in what will most assuredly be devastating grief.”

 However, Austin added, “we will not be dissuaded from the task at hand.
 To do anything less — especially now — would dishonor the purpose and sacrifice these men and women have rendered our country and the people of Afghanistan.”